The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{sec:models} defines the models studied and Section \ref{sec:overview} presents an overview of our principal results.
-Section \ref{sec:numerics} describes the numerical methods used and the observable properties that we compute.
-Sections \ref{sec:Cantor} and \ref{sec:fractal-AA} focus on two different cases in which an impurity couples to a uniform fractal hybridization function.
-Section \ref{sec:full-AAA} presents numerical results for the full, multifractal AAA impurity problem with analysis informed by the fractal case.
+The remainder of the paper is organized as follows: Section \ref{sec:models} defines the models studied, while Section \ref{sec:numerics} describes the numerical methods used and the observable properties that we compute.
+Sections \ref{sec:Cantor}, \ref{sec:fractal-AA}, and \ref{sec:full-AAA} present in turn more detailed results from the three stages of our investigation.
 Discussion and conclusions appear in Sec.\ \ref{sec:discussion}.
-Appendices \ref{app:KPM+NRG}--\ref{app:AAA-NRG} address technical details of the NRG and KPM+NRG methods.
+Appendix \ref{app:KPM+NRG} lays outs the KPM+NRG approach, shows that it reproduces the pure-NRG treatment of two specific model hosts, and yields excellent agreement with the density-matrix renormalization-group \cite{RevModPhys.77.259} for the AAA impurity model at smaller system sizes.
+Appendices \ref{app:self-similar} and \ref{app:AAA-NRG} address other technical details.